d2foundry/oracle_engine/CONTRIBUTING.md

 ### Code Checklist

-* [ ] run the command ```cargo build``` and verify that your changes compile.
-If adjusting weapon formulas this will also update the timestamps for that given weapon
+* [ ] run the command `cargo build` and verify that your changes compile.
+If adjusting weapon formulas, this will also update the timestamps for that given weapon
 * [ ] make sure your code is linted via rust-analyzer
 * [ ] use our [commit tags](#commit-tags) to format your commit message

 #### Commit Tags

-* chore - general maintence
+* chore - general maintenance
 * bungie - addresses a change due to new changes from bungie
 * fix - fixes a bug
 * add - new perks, functionality, etc